Cricket in Zimbabwe: Political issues

-During the 2003 cricket World Cup, the political situation in Zimbabwe came to the fore on the cricket field.
+During the 2003 Cricket World Cup, the political situation in Zimbabwe came to the fore on the cricket field.
 Two Zimbabwean players, Andy Flower (white) and Henry Olonga (black), defied orders and wore black armbands during matches in protest against the "death of democracy in Zimbabwe" – a reference to their concern over the political actions of Zimbabwean President Robert Mugabe.
 Both players subsequently retired from cricket and emigrated from Zimbabwe.

-On 2 April 2004, Zimbabwe announced that test captain Heath Streak had resigned the captaincy and retired from cricket.
-Over the following days it became clear that Streak had been dismissed.
-The fellow white players submitted a list of demands to Zimbabwe Cricket, including the reinstatement of Streak and a review of the team selection process with a view to eliminating political and racial bias imposed by the Mugabe government.
+In 2004, Zimbabwe announced that test captain Heath Streak had resigned the captaincy and retired from cricket, but it soon became clear that Streak had been dismissed.
+His fellow white players submitted a list of demands to Zimbabwe Cricket, including the reinstatement of Streak and a review of the team selection process with a view to eliminating political and racial bias imposed by the Mugabe government.
 The ZC ignored the demands and fielded a team of inexperienced youths in two Tests and three One Day Internationals against the touring Sri Lankan side.
 The understrength Zimbabwe team was resoundingly defeated, resulting in calls from many players, ex-players, commentators, and fans for the ICC to strip the ZC of Test status until the internal crisis could be resolved.
 The matter reached a climax when ICC chief executive Malcolm Speed flew to Harare on 17 May to meet with ZC officials and discuss the crisis.
 The ZC refused to see him.
 Speed called an emergency meeting of the ICC Board to vote on the issue of Zimbabwe's suspension as a Test nation.
 On 21 May, with the vote just hours away, the ZC contacted Cricket Australia with an offer to cancel the two Test matches against Australia, due to begin the next day.
 Cricket Australia accepted the offer, thus averting the vote against the ZCU.
 On 10 June, representatives of the ZC, Cricket Australia, the United Cricket Board of South Africa, and the Board of Control for Cricket in India met and agreed that all remaining Test matches involving Zimbabwe for 2004 would be cancelled.

 In November 2005, Tatenda Taibu the young captain of the Zimbabwe national team resigned citing the Current Situation in Zimbabwe Cricket as the main reason.
 In March 2007, ZC ordered national team members participating in the Cricket World Cup in to remove their dreadlocks.

-In May 2007, the Australian Prime Minister John Howard declared his opposition to the political situation in Zimbabwe and the conduct of the Mugabe government by formally blocking the proposed tour to Zimbabwe in September 2007, by the Australian cricket team after discussions with Australian players.
+Two months later, after consulting the Australian cricket team, Australian Prime Minister John Howard declared his opposition to the political situation in Zimbabwe and the conduct of the Mugabe government by formally blocking the proposed Australian tour of Zimbabwe in September 2007.